prince-chrismc/conan-center-index/docs/adding_packages/conandata_yml_format.md

 _Optional_

 Specifies a sub-directory in project's sources to apply patch.
 This directory is relative to the [source_folder](https://docs.conan.io/en/latest/reference/conanfile/attributes.html?highlight=source_folder#source-folder).
-Usually, it would be a `source_subfolder`, but could be a lower-level sub-directory (e.g. if it's a patch for a submodule).
+Usually, patches are generated relative to the root of the project.

 #### sha256